-The need for active learning by students in tertiary education settings and the placing students at the centre of the learning process in this context has been emphasised by many
+The need for active learning by students in tertiary education settings and the placing of students at the centre of the learning process in this context has been emphasised by many.

 Decades of research on teaching and learning have highlighted the importance of active teaching and learning at all levels of education.
 The challenge is to find ways to do this within the context of large college classes.

 Active learning does not have to mean the demise of the lecture (Machemer and Crawford 2007).
-What it does mean is that opportunities for students to engage in reflection, analysis, synthesis and communication in the context of their learning need to be included in all teaching approaches, including the lecture (Fink 2003).
+It does mean that opportunities for students to engage in reflection, analysis, synthesis and communication in the context of their learning need to be included in all teaching approaches, including the lecture (Fink 2003).

-Specific recommendations and suggestions trying make teaching and learning more active in large college classes
+Specific recommendations and suggestions trying to make teaching and learning more active in large college classes

 - short writing activities followed by class discussion;

 - quick surveys;

 - the insertion of brief demonstrations during a lecture;